-Getting Outpatient Drug Rehabilitation on Prince Edward Island
+Getting Outpatient Drug Rehabilitation On Prince Edward Island

 Many people might assume that because it is a peaceful island, that drugs aren't a huge problem for Prince Edward Island.
 While drug use in Prince Edward Island is not nearly as bad as it is in other areas of Canada, a recent survey indicated that at least one out of every four of the graduating high school students have tried marijuana.
 Another study indicates that approximately six percent of the general population is addicted to some type of illegal or prescription drugs.
-This number is concerning because there is a chance that the drug use could escalate.
+This number is concerning because there is a chance that drug use could escalate.

 The best way to make sure that drug use on Prince Edward Island doesn't escalate, it is important that the government set up an adequate amount of drug rehabilitation programs.
-The purpose of these rehabilitation centers is to provide drug addicts with a place that they can go to get the tools they need in order to overcome their addiction and start a clean, drug free future.
+The purpose of these rehabilitation centers is to provide drug addicts with a place that they can go to get the tools they need in order to overcome their addiction and start a clean, drug-free future.

 The government currently funds the two outpatient drug rehabilitation programs that are set up to help people overcome addictions to a variety of drugs as well as alcohol.

 The outpatient drug treatment options within the province of Prince Edward Island include six distinctive programs most of which are operated by the Prince Edward Island Depart of Health.
 Outpatient drug treatment can help individuals and families with serious or moderate addictions, whether it is alcohol, prescription drugs, or illicit street drugs.
 Outpatient drug and alcohol treatment will not always be the best option for extreme long-term addictions, but the services can help treat any type of addiction.